Where Are We Now?

 In all cases, the requirements, whether legally binding or not, relate to fundamental protection measures such as the need for unique passwords, so they are not difficult to adhere to in isolation.
 However, they raise some interesting questions when they are considered in their entirety...

-How can I demonstrate that I've followed best practice or complied with legislation?
+- How can I demonstrate that I've followed best practices or complied with legislation?

 The questions highlight the challenges we face as we look for ways to build a more secure IoT.
 As yet, there is no global solution and analyzing the regional laws, regulations and baseline requirements to ensure you are implementing the right measures can be difficult and time-consuming.